Admission Routes

 Massage Therapy X

-Natural Resource Compliance X X X
+Natural Resource Compliance X OR X X

 NESA (for information only) Refer to University of Lethbridge Academic Calendar